coostdocs/codoc/content/coding/2020/07/co_en.md

 `xtoa`-family converts an integer into an ASCII decimal string.
 It caches the results corresponding to the first 10000 numbers (4-bytes).
 Testing across platforms suggested it is 10-25 times faster than `snprintf`.

-`dtoa` uses the implementation by [Milo Yip] (https://github.com/miloyip), see [miloyip/dtoa-benchmark](https://github.com/miloyip/dtoa-benchmark) for details.
+`dtoa` uses the implementation by [Milo Yip](https://github.com/miloyip), see [miloyip/dtoa-benchmark](https://github.com/miloyip/dtoa-benchmark) for details.
 The early implementation based on `LruMap` was deprecated.

 - Examples